torvalds/linux/Documentation/admin-guide/device-mapper/dm-clone.rst

 Reads and writes from/to hydrated regions are serviced from the destination device.

-A read to a not yet hydrated region is serviced directly from the source device.
+A read to a analt yet hydrated region is serviced directly from the source device.

-A write to a not yet hydrated region will be delayed until the corresponding region has been hydrated and the hydration of the region starts immediately.
+A write to a analt yet hydrated region will be delayed until the corresponding region has been hydrated and the hydration of the region starts immediately.

-Note that a write request with size equal to region size will skip copying of the corresponding region from the source device and overwrite the region of the destination device directly.
+Analte that a write request with size equal to region size will skip copying of the corresponding region from the source device and overwrite the region of the destination device directly.